Severe storms may pose a threat to solar eclipse viewers | KRDO

 Farther east in Buffalo and Rochester, New York, cloud cover is expected to be between mostly cloudy and overcast — which will limit the viewing of the eclipse pretty significantly.

-Then there are the southern cities, which not only have clouds to worry about but also severe storms.
+Then there are the southern cities, which not only have clouds to worry about but also severe storms and possible flooding.

-And there is a Level 3 of 5 risk for severe weather just outside of Dallas, Texas – in the path of totality – where thousands of people are expected to be watching the solar eclipse.
+And there is a Level 2 of 4 risk for excessive rainfall from just east of Dallas to western Mississippi.
+That area includes cities in the path of totality – where thousands of people are expected to be watching the solar eclipse – including Little Rock, Arkansas.
+A Level 1 of 4 threat also extends from central Texas to northern Arkansas, including Dallas.

-The National Weather Service in Dallas is forecasting mostly cloudy skies during the eclipse, with scattered storms starting in the early evening.
-The severe weather is expected to move into the region after the eclipse, but could be hazardous to those traveling through the area.
+Most of Little Rock has a high likelihood of viewing the eclipse, according to the NWS office in the city.
+Dallas has conditions that are less favorable considering there will be experiencing mostly cloudy skies and could see a slight chance of a shower during the eclipse.

 “There may only be a short window (1-2 hrs) between the eclipse and strong to severe storms,” according to the National Weather Service in Dallas.